CodyGant/GameBoy/README.md

 # Echeros GameBoy
 Basic snake game inside of a gameboy!
-Build with basic javascript and lots of css
+Build with basic javascript and lots of css uses local storage to save heighest score, can pause resume, restart game. the more apples you eat the faster you get.

 Deployed on vercel